yashburshe/CS4530-Fall-2025/Assignments/revised-project-plan.md

 ## Revised Problem Statement, User Stories and Conditions of Satisfaction (max 6 pages)
 Your project plan should begin with a 1-3 paragraph introductory problem statement: what problem in StackOverflow do your (proposed) features solve?
 Provide a clear description of the feature(s) you are proposing.
 Include an analysis of the stakeholders, the values, and any value tensions.

-Given the problem statement, develop 3 user stories to describe your proposed features(s) and 1-2 user stories for value tensions (if any).
+Given the problem statement, develop 3 user stories to describe your proposed features(s) and 1-2 user stories for value tensions (or additional features).
 User stories are high-level requirements specified in the following format "As a < stakeholder >, I want < some goal > so that < some reason >".
 Similarly value tensions can be written in the following format "As a < stakeholder >, I would not like to see < some goal > because < some negative consequence or reason > ".

 For example, if you are proposing a feature to post anonymously then you must clearly describe the rationale for choosing this feature, who would be the stakeholders affected by such a feature and discuss the value tensions this feature resolves.
 You should use the VSD analysis process to inform your analysis.

 Each user story should include conditions of satisfaction.
 The conditions of satisfaction are < list of common cases and special cases that must work >.

-The user stories and conditions of satisfaction must capture all stakeholders and values described in the problem statement.
+The user stories and conditions of satisfaction must capture **all** stakeholders and values described in the problem statement.

 Please make sure that your conditions of satisfaction cover all the common cases and can be turned into testable behaviors.